 Oh…and I changed my locks…

-Preheat your oven to 375°.
-Combine the flour, cake flour, baking soda, baking power, and salt; set aside.
+- Preheat your oven to 375°.
+Combine the flour, cake flour, baking soda and baking power; set aside.

 - Combine butter, granulated sugar and brown sugar, and beat until creamy.
 Add eggs one at a time and beat after each addition.
 Then beat in vanilla.